 Inhalation: Respiratory Exposure Through Airborne Particles

-It is indoors and outdoors where microplastics are found.
-Artificial fabric sheds fibrous substances when worn and washed.
-Household dust hides plastic fragments shed by furniture, carpets, electronics.
+Artificial fabric from clothing and other products sheds fibrous substances when worn and washed.
+Household dust hides plastic fragments shed by furniture, carpets, rugs, curtains, and even electronics.
 On inhalation, such particles may be trapped in the respiratory tract.
 Smaller particles can enter into the deep tissue of the lungs.
-This route is particularly worrying to individuals residing in cities or those employed in textile and plastic based sectors.
+This route is particularly worrying to individuals residing in cities, large urban centers or those employed in textile and plastic based sectors, including plastic recycling.

 Absorption: Exposure Through Dermal Contact (Skin Contact)

-Skin contact is a less studied but growing area of interest.
-The skin may be exposed to microplastics by personal care products, synthetic clothing, and polluted water.
 Although the skin is a barrier, the very small particles can penetrate through hair follicles or damaged skin.
 Further investigation is required but this path cannot be left out.

-What We Can Do to Reduce Microplastic Exposure
+6. What We Can Do to Reduce Microplastic Exposure

-There is no way to prevent microplastics but by making informed decisions, they can be minimized.
+There is no way to prevent microplastics and nanoplastics, but by making informed decisions, they can be minimized.
+The following are steps that can be put into practice:

 Reduce Microplastic Ingestion Exposure